 The International Financial Service Commission (IFSC) has now released guidelines for assessing whether IBCs meet conditions to continue to hold, own or deal with IP assets up to the expiration of the grandfathered period.

 All Belize IBCs regardless of holding IP assets or not are now in charge of completing IP Assets Grandfathering Certification Program Form (IPAG Form) and relevant annexures (only if do have IP assets) to be lodged to Belize IFSC no later than 31st Jan 2020 via their registered agent.

 FIY, as formally stated in the regulation, IP assets include:

-Should you have any question in relation to IP assets grandfathering program, don’t hesitate to contact us at email@example.com.
+Should you have any questions in relation to the IP assets grandfathering program, don’t hesitate to contact us at firstname.lastname@example.org.